 Are you looking for advice related to the Coronavirus?
 This post was written in January 2020 before the outbreak of the pandemic.
 For updated information and guidance, please see our newest post: What is the Current State of the Economy and What Does it Mean for Compensation?

 No one knows definitively if an economic recession is coming in 2020.
-At the end of 2018, there were many market indicators that a recession was looming, with economists speculating that a recession would hit sometime in 2020 or at least in 2021, but recently, that dread has lifted — or at least become uncertain.
+At the end of 2018, there were many market indicators that a recession was looming, with economists speculating that a recession would hit sometime in 2020 or at least in 2021, but that dread lifted — or at least became uncertain — by early January 2020.

 In order to judge whether a recession is coming, economists look at several indicating factors, but one of the most prominent is the Treasury Yield Curve.

 The Treasury Yield Curve is a line chart showing the return on investment from government bonds with the yield of fixed-interest rates (Y-axis) plotted against the time bonds have to mature (X-axis).
 In a healthy economy, the yield curve is upward sloping, showing that the rewards for investing are high and increase over time.
 However, when the curve inverts, the return on investment drops.
 The curve dips deeper when the investment becomes increasingly less profitable with longer waiting times to make a return.
 Historically, a recession follows inversion because people stop borrowing and start saving.
 Economists tie the likelihood of recession — and the severity of the recession — to how deep the inverted yield curve becomes.

 The Treasury Yield Curve inverted in March of 2019 and worsened over the summer.
 This is what flagged the likelihood of an economic recession coming in 2020.

 Economies are cyclical.
 Booming markets last for an average of 3.2 years.
 Recessions last an average of 1.5 years.